Project MoDEL: Bentley Priory

 RAF Bentley Priory was a non-flying Royal Air Force station near Stanmore in the London Borough of Harrow.
 It was famous as the headquarters of Fighter Command during the Battle of Britain and the Second World War.
 The RAF Bentley Priory site includes a Grade II* listed Officers' Mess and Italian Gardens.
 These, together with the park are designated a Registered Garden Grade II.

 Originally built in 1766, Bentley Priory was significantly extended in 1788, by Sir John Soane, for John Hamilton, 1st Marquess of Abercorn.
 The priory was the final home of the Dowager Queen Adelaide, queen consort of William IV, before her death there in 1849.
 It subsequently served as a hotel and girls' school before being acquired by the Royal Air Force in 1926.

 The Royal Air Force station role ceased on 30 May 2008, following the relocation of units to their new accommodation at RAF Northolt and the site will be used for private accommodation and the Officers' Mess will become a Battle of Britain museum.

 RAF Bentley Priory closed in 2008 with plans for the building to be refurbished with luxury apartments and a Battle of Britain museum on RAF Fighter Command documenting the site's key role in the Battle.
 In September 2010 the site was sold to Barratt Homes for the development of new housing and City & Country for the conversion of the existing building into housing and the museum.

 Eastcote

 RAF Eastcote was originally built as a military hospital during the Second World War to prepare for military casualties in the D-Day landings.
 They were subsequently not required for the purpose and became barracks for Navy WRENS.
-Bletchley Park established an outpost at the station during the Second World War to house some of the Bombe and Colossus codebreaker machines.
+A Bletchley Park outpost was established at the station during the Second World War to house some of the Bombe and Colossus codebreaker machines.
 After the war the site was purchased by the Crown in 1947 and housed the fledgling GCHQ before it moved to Cheltenham.
 Other buildings were used by the Post Office, the United States Air Force and a women's teacher training college.

 The site was sold for development to George Wimpey in 2007 with plans for the construction of 385 new homes.
 The 19 acre site was the first to be disposed of as part of Project MoDEL.
 All buildings on the site were demolished in 2008.